MegoABKM/Budgilo-app/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-Please read our `CONTRIBUTING.md` for details on the process.
+Please read our `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.

 ---